headsha/GCP-Demo/README.md

 protoPayload.methodName=("v1.compute.instances.start" OR "v1.compute.instances.stop")

 2.)
 In Pub/Sub, a Cloud Function trigger is created with its source as the topic created in the first step.

+3.)
+Cloud Function then decodes the log data to fetch the required fields, it then adds it to text file and pushes to a Cloud Storage Bucket.